MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 ---
 # Native messaging

 To communicate with a native Win32 app that's installed on a user's device, an extension uses the message-passing APIs.
 The native app host sends and receives messages with extensions using standard input and standard output.
 Extensions using native messaging are installed in Microsoft Edge similar to any other extension.
-However, native apps are not installed or managed by Microsoft Edge.
+However, native apps aren't installed or managed by Microsoft Edge.

 To acquire the extension and native app host, there are two distribution models: